help_outline Skip to main content

 How many members are there?

-Our membership is currently capped at 600 paying members.
+Our membership at Dakota County Gun Club is currently capped at 600 paying members.

 How much does it cost?